So, what are you doing about Covid-19?

 So basically, please be ‘nice’, and take a shower before the massage.

 My personal opinion is that it’s none of the government’s business what two consenting adults do behind closed doors.
-In creating this legislation they have made it difficult and next to impossible for indie MT’s who are still working for their licensing to advertise, obtain new clients and have a steady stream of income as they continue their education in the field they are being called to.
+In creating this legislation they have made it difficult and next to impossible for indie MT’s who are still working for their licensing to advertise, obtain and vet new clients, and have a steady stream of income as they continue their education in the field they are being called to.

 So what’s left for us legit MT’s affected by this?
 To set up our own web sites and to advertise on sites like RentMasseur and PleaseMasseur, that are owned by companies outside of the US.